-1.4 Special configuration requirements
+1.5 Special configuration requirements

-The TOE has two different operating modes, user mode and test mode.
+The TOE has two different operating modes from security aspect, user mode and test mode.
 The application software being executed on the TOE can not use the test mode.
 The TOE is delivered as a hardware unit at the end of the IC manufacturing process (Phase 3) or at the end of IC Packaging (Phase 4).
 At this point in time the operating system software is already stored in the non-volatile memories of the chip and the test mode is disabled.
 Thus, there are no special procedures for generation or installation that are important for a secure use of the TOE.
 The further production and delivery processes, like the Smart Card Finishing Process, Personalisation and the delivery of the smart card to an end user, have to be organized in a way that excludes all possibilities of physical manipulation of the TOE.
 There are no special security measures for the startup of the TOE besides the requirement that the controller has to be used under the well-defined operating conditions and that the requirements on the software have to be applied as described in the user documentation.

-1.5 Assumptions about the operating environment
+1.6 Assumptions about the operating environment

-Since the Security Target claims conformance to the Protection Profile [9], the assumptions defined in section 3.2 of the Protection Profile are valid for the Security Target of this TOE.
-With respect to the life cycle defined in the Security Target, Phase 1 and the Phases from TOE Delivery up to the end of Phase 6 are covered by these assumptions from the PP:
+With respect to the life cycle defined in the Security Target, Phase 1 and the Phases from TOE Delivery up to the end of Phase 6 are covered by these assumptions: